Marine Debris Overview

 DID YOU KNOW?

 The Virginia Marine Debris Reduction Plan was soon followed by NOAA's Mid-Atlantic Marine Debris Action Plan.
-Check it out here.
+Check out the Mid-Atlantic plan here.

 Marine Debris/ Plastic Pollution Information